SergeWilfried/dunia-protocol-core/docs/protocol/trading/uniswapsingleethrouter.md

 ) external returns (uint256 amountOut);
 ```

-Sell `amountIn` FEI to receive at least `amountOutMin` ETH and send the FEI to address `to` before the block timestamp exceeds `deadline`.
+Sell `amountIn` COWRIE to receive at least `amountOutMin` ETH and send the COWRIE to address `to` before the block timestamp exceeds `deadline`.